Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles modeling and XRD measurements: Results and discussion

+This discrepancy is also confirmed in the activation energy of the diffusion mechanism.
+The calculated activation energy remains relatively constant around 0.45 eV across all studied compositions, whereas the experimental one is of 0.95 eV and 1.0 eV for x=0.1 and x=0.30, respectively.
+The high measured experimental values reflects the low ionic conductivity at room temperature 9.4 10$^{-16}$ and 2.0 10$^{-14}$ S/cm$^2$ for x=0.1 and x=0.30, respectively and fall within the broader range of 0.2 to 1.1 eV of activation energies commonly reported for sodium-conducting glasses.
+These values of activation energy vary significantly depending on the alkali content and glass network structure \cite{thomas1984electrical, hayashi2019sodium, liu2016promising, hona2023ionic, michalski2019properties, hona2023alkali}

-Despite the effect of the limited statistics on the calculated conductivity values, a jump of almost one order of magnitude of $D_{\text{Na}}$ is observed between glasses with low (x = 0.10, 0.1875) and high (x = 0.30, 0.40) \ch{Na2O} concentrations.
-Interestingly, the measured ionic conductivity of the glass with x =0.30 lies perfectly within the FPMD extrapolated range at the corresponding measurement temperatures.
-Despite the seemingly statistical errors inherent to FPMD modeling, this agreement suggests that the underlying physical models and simulation parameters employed in the presented study capture the essential transport mechanisms governing the ionic conductivity in these glasses.
+Despite the seemingly inherent statistical errors to FPMD modeling, the qualitative agreement on the evolution of the ionic conductivity as a function of the \ch{Na2O} concentrations suggests that the underlying physical models and simulation parameters employed in the presented study capture the essential transport mechanisms governing the ionic conductivity in these glasses at low temperatures.

-The observed conductivity which jumps from low to high \ch{Na2O} concentrations can be correlated to the significant change in the structure of the glass.
+In this context, the observed conductivity jump from low to high \ch{Na2O} concentrations can be correlated to the significant change in the structure of the glass.
 Specifically, the glass at lowest \ch{Na2O} concentration show a significant fraction of 7-fold ($\approx$ 10\%) Na atoms as well as a large proportion of Na atoms linked to BO atoms.
 In contrast, at the highest \ch{Na2O} concentrations the glasses do not contain 7-fold Na atoms and show a dominant proportion of Na linked to NBO atoms.

-Regarding the activation energy of the diffusion mechanism, it shows similar values around 0.45 eV for all studied systems.
-This is consistent with typical reported values in glasses\cite{liu2016promising, hona2023ionic, michalski2019properties, hona2023alkali}.